Learning Objectives

 A speech-language pathology assistant (SLPA) works in preK-12 education settings under the supervision of a master’s degree speech-language pathologist (SLP).
 Training and licensure requirements for SLPAs vary by state.

 A USU Certificate in Speech-Language Pathology Assistant can be obtained with 9 undergraduate courses (25 semester credit hours).
 Students can enroll in the certificate after completing at least an associate’s degree.
 Students typically earn the certificate concurrently with or after earning the bachelor’s degree in communicative disorders, but the certificate can be completed without a bachelor’s degree.
-The SLPA certificate program involves a subset of the courses taken for the BA/BS plus a SLPA field experience (COMD 5960).
+The SLPA certificate program involves a subset of the courses taken for the BA/BS plus a SLPA field experience (SHS 5960).
 For further information, see BA/BS Assessment and SLPA webpages.

 Upon completion of a USU SLPA Certificate, students will demonstrate knowledge and skills across the following areas: